Oven-Baked Miso Kale Chips

 Instructions

-- In a large bowl, mix the avocado oil, miso, maple syrup, and tamari.
-Add the kale leaves and use your hands to massage the oil mixture into the leaves, ensuring they are well covered.
+- Whisk avocado oil, miso, maple syrup, and tamari in a large bowl.
+Add kale and massage the mixture into the leaves until well coated.

 Active Compounds